 Inherited and acquired mutations

 Most genes come in pairs.
 People inherit one copy of each gene from their mother and one copy from their father.
 Sometimes, a parent may pass a gene with damage called a "mutation" to their children.
 The children can pass the same mutation to each of their children.
 If you were born with a gene mutation that came from your mother or father, you have an "inherited gene mutation."
-You can read more on our page How Are Mutations Inherited?
+You can view our video on how mutations cause cancer and read more on our page How Are Mutations Inherited?

 An inherited gene mutation does not always cause cancer.
 If you inherit a damaged gene from your father, you still have a normal copy of the same gene from your mother.